n6ai/minze/docs/guide/index.md

    └─ my-element.js
 ```

-3. Paste the following code into the file:
+3. Paste the following code into the file.

 ```js
 import { MinzeElement } from 'minze'